InSon's Private Space

 What are my vocational hobbies?

 Music has always been my favorite pastime.
-I spent 8 years on self-teaching my music composition and tuning capabilities, and I am currently hosting music composition classes.
+I spent 8 years on self-teaching my music composition and tuning capabilities, and I am currently hosting music composition classes, workshops and reading group activities.